nufeb/NUFEB-2/docs/source/commands.rst

 ============

-This section lists all NUFEB commands and essential LAMMPS commands (with asterisk `*`) that can be used for (individual-based) modelling microbial systems.
+This section lists all NUFEB commands and extended LAMMPS commands (with asterisk `*`) that can be used for modelling microbial systems.
 Some commands are part of NUFEB or LAMMPS optional packages, which means they cannot be used unless the packages were included when building NUFEB.

  .. note::

-	The section only lists the LAMMPS commands which are commonly used for microbial modelling.
+	The section only lists the LAMMPS commands which have been modified or extended for microbial modelling.
 	Many of the commands not listed here are also compatible with NUFEB package and their descriptions are available in `LAMMPS user manual <https://docs.lammps.org/Manual.html>`_.